-This letter provides you with background on the Department of XXX and explains the expectations for our upcoming external review.
+This letter provides you with background on the Department/School and explains the expectations for our upcoming external review.
 Below is a summary of the department and its programs providing the number of graduates per degree program from the previous five years.

 Please address the department's contributions to two guiding strategic initiatives developed by the University of Wyoming.
-The first of these is a document our strategic plan, Breaking Through: UW 2017-2022.
-The other is the College/School of YYY's strategic plan.
+The first of these is documented in our strategic plan, Forward for Wyoming 2023+.
+The other is the College/School of strategic plan.
 Summaries of both documents will be provided to you upon your first meeting.